• HOME

 Saint Mark's Square in Venice, Italy

 – James Bond chasing Vesper at St. Mark’s square in Venice.
-Read the story behind the scene: James Bond at St Mark’s Square in Venice, Italy. (location photo: 2023)
+Read the story behind the scene: ‘Casino Royale’ in Venice. (location photo: 2023)

 Lonchamp Store at St. Mark's Square in Venice, ItalyLonchamp Store at St. Mark's Square in Venice, Italy

 – James Bond chasing Vesper to Basel Bank branch in Venice.
 It was Longchamp store at the corner of St. Mark’s square in Venice that doubled for the bank.
-Read the story behind the scene: James Bond at St Mark’s Square in Venice, Italy. (location photo: 2019)
+Read the story behind the scene: ‘Casino Royale’ in Venice. (location photo: 2019)

 Lonchamp Store at St. Mark's Square in Venice, Italy

 – James Bond chasing Vesper to Basel Bank branch in Venice.
 It was Longchamp store at the corner of St. Mark’s square in Venice that doubled for the bank.
-Read the story behind the scene: James Bond at St Mark’s Square in Venice, Italy. (location photo: 2019)
+Read the story behind the scene: ‘Casino Royale’ in Venice. (location photo: 2019)

 Sotoportego del Cavalletto in Venice, Italy